ContainerSSH/containerssh.github.io/docs/index.md

 </div>
 <div class="grid__box">
 <h2>Looking for a Linux learning environment?</h2>
-<p>With ContainerSSH you can launch Linux-based containers on-demand when your students connect.
+<p>With ContainerSSH you can launch Linux-based containers on demand when your students connect.
 You can supply your own container image and mount folders with learning and testing material as needed.</p>
 <p><a href="usecases/learning/" class="md-button">Read more »</a></p>
 </div>
 <div class="grid__box">